linusjuni/bbr-demolitions/docs/indicators.md

   registration timestamps. **Registration history floor: `2017-06-02`** (BBR 1.8 conversion); pre-2017 demolitions were deleted at conversion and are mostly unrecoverable here.
 So this extract is effectively a **2017→now** source.
-- ✅ **`BBRSag.sag012Byggesagskode`** = the demolition case.
-Clean current code is
+- ✅ **`Sagsniveau.sagstype ∈ {31 delvis, 32 hel}`** = the demolition case, linked
-  **`6` "BR – Tilladelsessag Nedrivning"**.
-Legacy `2` "(UDFASES) Anmeldelsessag
-  (garager, carporte, udhuse og nedrivning)" and `5` "(UDFASES) øvrige" also cover demolition but are noisy (code 2 mixes demolition with sheds/carports).
-Case is dated by `sag002Byggesagsdato`.
+  to the building.
+This is the primary handle. (`BBRSag.sag012Byggesagskode = 6` "Tilladelsessag Nedrivning" is a secondary/older regulatory categorisation; legacy `2`/`5` are `UDFASES` and noisy — code 2 mixes demolition with sheds/carports.)
 - ❌ **felt 294/295 (Anmeldelse / Gennemført nedrivning) are NOT distributed** —
-  absent from both `Bygning` and `BBRSag`.
-The felt-295 "gold" completion date is not obtainable from Datafordeler.
-It lives only in the operational/historical register → a KMD-style special extract, or DST microdata (forskerordning).
+  absent from `Bygning`, `BBRSag` and `Sagsniveau`.
+The felt-295 "gold" completion *date* is not obtainable from Datafordeler; only the operational/historical register (KMD-style extract) or DST microdata has it.

 **Best signal buildable from this extract:** `Bygning.status = 10 Historisk` ∩
-`BBRSag.sag012Byggesagskode = 6`, dated by the status-10 registration timestamp or
-`sag002Byggesagsdato`.
+`Sagsniveau.sagstype = 32`.
 Status-10 alone overcounts (re-registration/merge/error);
 a demolition case alone overcounts intent (no completion visible without felt 295);
 their intersection is the closest completion-proxy this dataset allows.

+**TODO to verify in the extract:** which case date represents the completed demolition for a 31/32 case (candidates: `sag002Byggesagsdato` ≈ old felt 294 notification; `sag010FuldførelseAfByggeri` possibly repurposed as the "gennemført" date).
+If neither lines up, date demolitions by the `status→10` registration timestamp.

-**Sources:** BBR Teknik kodelister (Livscyklus; Byggesagskode); BBR Instruks §3.2.2 Bygningsniveau, felt 290/292/294/295, §7.6.10 Indberetning ved nedrivning, §2.1.3 BBR-historisk register; Datafordeler grunddatamodel `Bygning` + `BBRSag` objekttyper; Datafordeler Bitemporalitet (2017-06-02 floor); Datafordeler Hændelser (BBR).
+**Sources:** BBR Teknik kodelister (Livscyklus; **Sagstype 31/32**; Byggesagskode);
+BBR Instruks §3.2.2 Bygningsniveau, felt 290/292/294/295, §7.6.10 Indberetning ved
+nedrivning, §2.1.3 BBR-historisk register; Datafordeler grunddatamodel `Bygning` + `BBRSag` + `Sagsniveau` objekttyper; Datafordeler Bitemporalitet (2017-06-02 floor).

 ## What to benchmark against